Reddit "Q&A" with women working on the James Webb Space Telescope

 Desiree: My first day at Goddard was the day that the first shipment of mirrors were inspected.
 I remember standing in the viewing window watching the inspections.
 A few months later, I was standing in the clean room within a few feet of the mirrors photographing them!
 I still have to pinch myself sometimes to remind myself that this is real and that I am part of history!

-Marcia: JWST will be launched in 2018.
-[Editor's note: Currently 2019.]
+Marcia: JWST will be launched in 2018 [Editor's Note: launch currently scheduled for 2021].
 Both my husband and I were selected by NASA HQ to work on the Project (we had expected only one of us would be chosen), and we looked at each other and said, "We need someone to clean our house and take care of the pool!!"

 Q: For any of the ladies involved—what were/are your biggest challenges with JWST?
 Funding, design, what have you?
 (Mackilroy)